Breaking Bad stars Aaron Paul and Bryan Cranston send well wishes to Bob Odenkirk

-Bob Odenkirk: Breaking Bad stars Aaron Paul and Bryan Cranston send well wishes
+Bob Odenkirk latest: Breaking Bad stars Bryan Cranston and Aaron Paul send well wishes after star collapses on set

 Aaron Paul and Bryan Cranston have sent well wishes to their former Breaking Bad co-star, Bob Odenkirk, who has been admitted to hospital.

 Odenkirk collapsed while on the New Mexico set of Better Call Saul and, at the time of reporting, is still in hospital.
-The cause of the collapse is currently unknown.
+It has since been reported that his collapse was due to a “heart-related incident”.

 The actor was filming a scene when he “went down, and was immediately surrounded by crew members who called an ambulance”, according to a report by TMZ on Tuesday night (27 July).